nosliwes/working-memory/README.md

 # working-memory

-The following code is a simple version of the distributed code at https://github.com/Lham71/Working-Memory-Modeling
+The following code is a desktop version of the distributed code at https://github.com/Lham71/Working-Memory-Modeling

 To run the program, navigate to the current code directory and